doy/rbw/README.md

 functionality.

 Run `rbw get <name>` to get your passwords.
 If you also want to get the username or the note associated, you can use the flag `--full`.
+You can also use the flag `--field={field}` to get whatever default or custom field you want.

 *Note to users of the official Bitwarden server (at bitwarden.com)*: The official server has a tendency to detect command line traffic as bot traffic